-- Holding a child's hand moving through the school, at playtime or on school visits - Placing a hand on their head or back to congratulate them on an achievement - Sitting a child on their lap due to distress or finding it difficult to cope in particular situations for example during assembly, visits to the theatre, or visitors from outside the school community, or when a child is physically hurt - Hugging a child when approached by that child for comfort or as an expression of affection by the child (where possible side hugs with one arm will be used, and always for children bigger than waist height) - Any reasonable and appropriate use of touch to convey warmth, positivity and comfort - Some children may be involved in the Thrive programme where some needs may be met through a range of touch to enable emotional development.
-Information about these activities will be provided for parents through action plans, and consent from parents will be sort where touch is used regularly as a strategy - When a child is not distressed it is expected that children will initiate contact rather than adults.
+- Holding a child's hand moving through the school, at playtime or on school visits - Placing a hand on their head or back to congratulate them on an achievement - Sitting a child on their lap due to distress or finding it difficult to cope in particular situations for example during assembly, visits to the theatre, or visitors from outside the school community, or when a child is physically hurt - Hugging a child when approached by that child, for comfort, or as an expression of affection by the child, where possible side hugs with one arm will be used, (side hugs will always be used for children bigger than waist height). - Any reasonable and appropriate use of touch to convey warmth, positivity and comfort - Some children are involved in nurture programmes where some needs may be met through a range of touch to enable emotional development.
+Information about these activities will be provided for parents through Additional Needs Plans and review meetings, and consent from parents will be sort where touch is used regularly as a planned strategy - When a child is not distressed it is expected that children will initiate contact rather than adults.
 In order to prevent a child from feeling dismissed which may be distressing for our vulnerable children the adult will respond appropriately to ensure the child feels validated